kyhomelab/SOC-Lab/README.md

 5. Under Server Manager I went to Roles and Features > Select Server Roles > Select Active Directory Domain Services > Add Features
 6. After the installation completed I Promoted the server to a domain controller
 7. Created a New Forest named soc.lab and after a restart I now have an Active Directory Domain, now we need to populate it
+8. I created a user for myself to join the AD on Win10
 <br>

 ## BadBlood